andreabp19/robotat-linalg/README.md

 Out of legacy and continuity with the previous version, this repository is called robotat-linalg, but currently contains three different libraries:

-* Robotat Linalg: Numerical Computation, subdidivded in three libraries for matrix algebra (matf32), linear systems (linsolve) and convex quadratic programming (quadprog).
+* Robotat Linalg: Numerical Computation, subdidivided in three libraries for matrix algebra (matf32), linear systems (linsolve) and convex quadratic programming (quadprog).
 * Robotat Control: Linear and nonlinear control algorithms.
 * Robotat Robotics: Robotics algorithms.